In this guide we’ll answer the following questions:

 Make sure you discuss the pros and cons of each option with your student before anybody signs for a private loan.

 Most college students don’t have enough of a credit history to qualify for a student loan.
 Therefore, you as a parent will have to step in as a co-signer.
 By co-signing, you’re essentially backing your child with your own established credit, so the lender is much more willing to approve the student loan.
 One advantage to co-signing is that you and your child may earn a lower interest rate!

 As a co-signer, you’re responsible for paying back the loan if your child can’t.
 If they miss a payment, or can’t pay it back after graduation, the loan falls to you.
-Not only can this be costly, your credit score can take a big hit too.
+Not only can this be costly, but your credit score can also take a big hit too.